« Career Development Tools

 Campus Recruiting Opportunities

 USC Campus Recruiting Opportunities may occur in-person or virtually with organizations from diverse industries during the fall and spring semesters for full-time salaried or paid internship positions.
-All job postings associated with Campus Recruiting are found in connectSC’s “Jobs” section.
+All job postings associated with Campus Recruiting are found in Handshake’s “Jobs” section.

 Currently enrolled USC undergraduate and graduate students are eligible to participate.
 An exception is made for December graduates, who are able to participate during the spring semester following their graduation.
 Alumni and students on a leave of absence are not eligible.

-Fall 2023 Dates: September 6 – November 17, 2023*
+Fall 2024 Dates: September 4 – November 22, 2024*

-Spring 2024 Dates: January 17 – April 19, 2024*
+Spring 2025 Dates: January 22 – April 18, 2025*

 Top organizations within business, technology, fashion/retail, media and entertainment, and consumer products, as well as government agencies and nonprofit organizations recruit through 1:1.
 View a list of employers that recruited USC students last year.

-1. Create a connectSC account.
+1. Create a Handshake account.

 4. Meet with a career or internship advisor for help with your resume or cover letter during drop-in hours.